Ko Tainui te waka.

 Painting featured in the 'Tattoos' exhibition now on at The Field Museum, Chicago, 2017.

-Exhibiting artist in 'The art of resistance is the act or persistence' exhibition at Tāneatua Gallery, Tāneatua, 2017.
+Exhibiting artist and spoken word poet in 'The art of resistance is the act or persistence' exhibition at Tāneatua Gallery, Tāneatua, 2017.

 Guest moko artist at Ngāti Toa Artists Village, Te Papa Tongarewa National Museum of New Zealand, 2017.